mehulagg/gitlab/doc/user/admin_area/settings/project_integration_management.md

 Project integrations can be configured and enabled by project administrators.
 As a GitLab instance administrator, you can set default configuration parameters for a given integration that all projects can inherit and use, enabling the integration for all projects that are not already using custom settings.

-You can update these default settings at any time, changing the settings in use for all projects that are set to use instance-level or group-level defaults.
-This also enables the integration for all projects on which it was not already enabled.
+You can update these default settings at any time, changing the settings used for all projects that are set to use instance-level or group-level defaults.
+Updating the default settings also enables the integration for all projects that didn't have it already enabled.

 It is only possible to inherit the complete settings for an integration, per-field inheritance is [planned](https://gitlab.com/groups/gitlab-org/-/epics/2137).